solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 ### Processing Milk into Cheese

-__Step 1)__ Which rare mats does cheese take? **Milk** __Step 2)__ Nothing to do here since the only rare mat in the recipe is milk \:)
+__Step 1)__ Which rare mats does cheese take? **Milk**
+__Step 2)__ Nothing to do here since the only rare mat in the recipe is milk \:)
 __Step 3)__ Next-best recipe?
 We'll skip this step for now and assume the baseline profit is 0mil/h.
-__Step 4)__ Profit crated by processing milk into cheese?
+__Step 4)__ Profit created by processing milk into cheese?
 We assume cheese is priced at `5,950` silver.
 One milk turns into 2.5 cheese.
 The profit per craft is `2.5*5950(*0.845) = 12.5k` and since we used one milk that's also the true value of milk when turned into cheese.
 If we are using the cheese to cook, the tax can be omitted.
 Altough, taxing the cheese even when using it to cook is also fine as long as it's also taxed (as an input cost) in the cooking calculation.

 I omitted step 3) for the sake of simplicity before.
 We'll now repeat the calculation with it included.
 I'll also assume that our heating mastery (for cheese) is the same as our shaking mastery (for dough).
 If it was not, we'd have to calculate on a per-hour basis instead of a per-craft basis to be 100% exact.
 But who has time for that? :)
 Step 3): Next-best recipe?
 Processing dough at `20 mil/h` at 10k crafts per hour, which results in `20m / 10k = 2k` profit per craft.
-This leaves `12.5k - 2k = 10.5k` profit per craft and therefore `10.5k` profit per milk.
+This leaves `12.5k - 2k = 10.5k` profit per craft and therefore `10.5k` value per milk.
 You'll notice that the value is actually slightly below the market price for milk.

 In this case, buying milk, processing it into cheese and selling the cheeese would be a loss, given that we could process dough for `20 mil/h` instead.
 In other words, processing milk into cheese makes less than `20 mil/h` (our baseline profit) and you should ask yourself if that's a good use of milk.
 To be fair, the cheese price is rather low in this example.